semanticlib/xl2saf/Readme.md

 The above comman should be run for each collection using separate `--input_file` and `--items_dir`.

 ## Importing into DSpace
-See detailed instructions in [DSpace Wiki](https://wiki.duraspace.org/display/DSDOC6x/Importing+and+Exporting+Items+via+Simple+Archive+Format):
+See detailed instructions in [DSpace Wiki](https://wiki.lyrasis.org/display/DSDOC7x/Importing+and+Exporting+Items+via+Simple+Archive+Format):

 **Using web interface**
-Compress the `--items_dir` into a Zip file to import them using the DSpace web interface.
+Compress the output folder into a Zip file to import them using the DSpace web interface.
 This method is suitable for small datasets.

 **Import from command line**
 Use the command-line tool for large datasets.